 How can I be considered for the OHIO Signature Awards?

 All incoming freshmen who apply by the December 1 early action deadline and earn admission will automatically be considered for the OHIO Signature Awards, a scholarship program that includes generous merit-based scholarships, supportive need-based grants, and a set of awards unique to Ohio University that blend both merit- and need-based criteria.
 Applicants who apply by the rolling admission deadline--including the application form and all required supporting materials--will be considered for this program.
 For any of the need-based awards, the results of the Free Application for Federal Student Aid (FAFSA) must be received by Ohio University on or before March 15, 2016.
 To meet this deadline, complete and submit the FAFSA by February 15, 2016.
 Students will be considered for need-based aid on a rolling basis after the priority date of March 15, 2016.
 No separate form is required.

 How are the scholarships and grants awarded?

-Merit scholarships will be based on information that Undergraduate Admissions collected when you submitted the 2016-2017 Application for Admission and Scholarships (and supporting materials); updated materials can be accepted after admission and information on file as of March 15, 2016, will be used in final award determinations.
+Merit scholarships will be based on information that Undergraduate Admissions collected when you submitted the 2016-2017 Application for Admission and Scholarships (and supporting materials); updated materials can be accepted after admission and information on file as of June 1, 2016, will be used in final award determinations.
 OHIO may continue to award using updated credentials on an individual basis throughout the year.
-Need-based awards will be based on information collected through the results of the FAFSA received by March 15, 2016.
+Need-based awards will be based on information collected through the results of the FAFSA received by the priority date of March 15, 2016.
 Students will be considered for need-based awards on a rolling basis after the priority date.
 Combination awards will combine both sources.
 Any award amounts based on consideration of need will be available through official award letters, mailed on a rolling basis beginning in March.